soulwire/Crystallisation/README.md

-#Crystallization
+# Crystallization

-A JavaScript, CoffeeScript & 2D Canvas implementation of an old Flash experiment, exploring the recursive subdivision of polygons to form crystallisation like patterns.
+A JavaScript Canvas implementation of an old Flash experiment, exploring the recursive subdivision of polygons to form crystallisation like patterns.